Contribute to our Access Project Today!

 Absolutely!
 Please get in touch if you think you might need a bit more support to get on the water.
 We are fundraising to make our club more accessible for everyone.

-Membership is £25 for the year beginning March to end February, no matter when you join.
+Membership is £25 for the year beginning March and ending February, no matter when you join.

 Members get access to club nights, courses, trips, sessions and social events.

-We run holiday courses and term time after school sessions.
+We run holiday courses and after school sessions during term time.

-These are available from age 14 including adults, a great way to take your paddling further.
+These sessions are available for those aged 14 and upwards, a great way to take your paddling further.

-In general, unless stated otherwise, just bring yourself and clothes you will be comfortable getting wet in, leggings or jogging bottoms for example.
+In general, unless stated otherwise, just bring yourself and clothes you will be comfortable getting wet in - leggings or jogging bottoms, for example.
 You might want sun screen and something to drink depending on the conditions.
-You might also want a towel and change of clothes (especially if you have a bus to catch or long walk home).
+You might also want a towel and change of clothes (especially if you have a bus to catch or a long walk home).
 We have basic changing facilities and a portaloo.
 There are limited facilities to lock belongings away.

-The first and last night club night of the year are usually club socials with a BBQ, food and soft drinks are free for all members.
+The first and last night club night of the year are usually club socials, featuring our BBQ with free food and soft drinks for all members.

 We need to know you can cope with capsizing in the craft you use before you paddle out of sight of the boathouse.
-You might be asked to demonstrate a capsize, you might get away with not demonstrating if you have done it on a course with us or you have previous experience.
+You might be asked to demonstrate a capsize, but you might be allowed without a demonstration if you have done it on a course with us or you have previous experience.

 Kit hire charges apply on club nights.